 With three major runways—two 9,800-ft parallel runways and one 7,800-ft crosswind runway—Will Rogers World Airport can accommodate any size aircraft.
 With a strong mix of commercial, freight, military, corporate and general aviation activity, the number of operations for 2014 neared 123,000.

 Six commercial carriers will serve Will Rogers in 2015 with an average of 75 total daily departures.
 22 destinations in 2015 will be served nonstop.
-Total passenger traffic for 2011 was 3,561,605 - a 3% increase from 2010.
+Total passenger traffic for 2014 was 3,834,009, an all-time record for WRWA.